dtcenter/METdataio/docs/Users_Guide/load_data.rst

        - indicate whether or not to force load paths/files that already exist
        - True or False (case insensitive)

-    *The following elements indicate which group the database should be assigned and a description*
+    *The following elements indicate which group the database should be assigned and a description.*

      .. dropdown::  group